“Reducing hospital waste is not just an environmental goal — it directly improves operational efficiency and patient satisfaction.”

 Redesigning systems, smarter logistics, tech solutions

-Startups are already showing
+Startups are already demonstrating

 what’s possible.